yjna2316/What-I-Learned/Java/README.md

 # JAVA
-call by reference vs call by value
+pass by reference vs pass by value

-## call by refernce vs call by value
+## pass by refernce vs pass by value

-Suppose i hava an int array and try to modify the array passed as a method-parameter.